-POLICY ON EMERITA AND EMERITUS STATUS
+POLICY ON EMERIT STATUS

-Emerita/emeritus status is an honorary title awarded for distinguished service to the academic community.
+Emerit status is an honorary title awarded for distinguished service to the academic community.
 The President may bestow the title on a tenured faculty member or on an academic administrator who is entering permanent retirement and who has served the University with distinction.
-The bestowal of Emerita/Emeritus status is a distinctive honor, not a right.
+The bestowal of Emerit status is a distinctive honor, not a right.

 ELIGIBILITY

-The minimum period of employment on this campus in order to be eligible for consideration for Emeritus/Emerita status shall be ten (10) years.
+The minimum period of employment on this campus in order to be eligible for consideration for Emerit status shall be ten (10) years.

-Emerita/emeritus status is limited to those individuals who:
+Emerit status is limited to those individuals who:

 for instructional faculty, normally hold the rank of Professor, or in exceptional cases Associate Professor, with tenure, or part- or full-time lecturers; or